grafana/mimir/docs/sources/mimir/configure/configure-zone-aware-replication.md

 Deploying Grafana Mimir clusters to more zones than the configured replication factor does not have a negative impact.
 Deploying Grafana Mimir clusters to fewer zones than the configured replication factor can cause writes to the replica to be missed, or can cause writes to fail completely.

-Mimir deployment should have at least `floor(replication factor / 2) + 1` healthy mimir zone to operate.
+A Grafana Mimir deployment should have at least `floor(replication factor / 2) + 1` healthy zones to operate.

 ## Unbalanced zones